rlivingsus/misc/AllBooks.md

 - Hubbard, L.Ron: Writers of the Future, v.34
 - Huxley, Aldous: Island
 - Hystad, Nathan & Jasper Scott: Final Days Book 1 Final Days
-- Islington, James: The Shadow of What was Lost
+- Islington, James: The Shadow of What was Lost; The will of many
 - Janca, Tanya: Alice and Bob Learn Application Security
 - Kerr, Katherine: The Red Wyvern (book 1); Westlands 1) A Time of Exile (Dod Libraries); Devery Books 1-4 (Audible)
 - Khoury, Jessica: The Mystwick School of Musicraft
 - Krappweis, Tommy: A Crazy Inheritance
+- Langford, Andrea: Trail of the Lost
 - Lecesne, James: The Absolute Brightness of Leonard Pelkey
 - Ledbetter, William: Level Five; Killday book 1
 - Lee, Tony: Dodge & Twist